 To prevent the spread of illness within your homes, please follow the CDC’s guidelines: “Interim Guidance for Preventing the Spread of Coronavirus Disease 2019 (COVID-19) in Homes and Residential Communities” https://www.cdc.gov/…/2019…/hcp/guidance-prevent-spread.html.

-There are currently two drive-thrus in the Wichita Falls area.
-However, you must meet the criteria to get tested.
+Please reference the Wichita Falls Public Health District’s website for the latest lists of testing facilities at https://tx-wichitafalls3.civicplus.com/2088/COVID-19.
+Currently, there are 6 facilities in town with In-House COVID-19 testing capabilities: Community Med Urgent Care, Community Health Care Center, United Regional Physician Group, Harmony Clinics, Affordacare, and Clinics of North Texas.
 It will take time to receive the test results, therefore, it is best to self-isolate before they are given to you.
-You can also call the SAFB Medical Clinic 940-676-CARE (2273) to see if you meet the criteria to get tested.
+You can also call the SAFB Medical Clinic 940-676-CARE (2273) to see if you meet the criteria to get tested on base.

 Talk to your leadership.
 This should have already occurred in some areas.
 Priority one is about taking care of our people.

 Currently, SAFB does not have the resources such as the number of thermometers or kits to take everyone’s temperatures.
 This comes back to being socially responsible.
 If you don’t feel well, you need to tell someone and then avoid coming into work.
 Keep that in mind so that we are protecting ourselves and each other.